PKU-YuanGroup/WISE/README.md

 This repository is the official implementation of [WISE]([[https://arxiv.org/abs](https://arxiv.org/abs/2503.07265)]((https://arxiv.org/abs/2503.07265))).

 ## 💡 News
+- 2025/06/03: We have updated our code again to provide clearer, simpler, and easier evaluation! 😊
-- 2025/5/24: We have collected some feedback and updated our code.
+- 2025/05/24: We have collected some feedback and updated our code.
 If you have any questions or comments, feel free to email us at [niuyuwei04@gmail.com](mailto:niuyuwei04@gmail.com)!
-- 2025/3/11: We release our paper at [https://arxiv.org/abs/wise](https://arxiv.org/abs/2503.07265).
+- 2025/03/11: We release our paper at [https://arxiv.org/abs/wise](https://arxiv.org/abs/2503.07265).
-- 2025/3/10: We have released the codes and data.
+- 2025/03/10: We have released the codes and data.

 ## 🎩Introduction